-The Department of Public Safety agrees to continue its present uniform policy together with existing cleaning allowances by paying a minimum of one hundred seventy-five dollars (\$175.00) semi-annually in December and June.
-Additionally, employees of the Department of Natural Resources and employees in non-uniformed divisions of the Department of Public Safety shall have a clothing allowance of five hundred dollars (\$500.00) per year to be utilized for ordering clothing or for cleaning of existing clothing.
+The Department of Public Safety agrees to continue its present uniform policy together with existing cleaning allowances by paying a minimum of two hundred dollars (\$200.00) semi-annually in December and June.
+Additionally, employees in non-uniformed divisions of the Department of Public Safety shall be paid a clothing allowance of three hundred dollars (\$300.00) semi-annually in December and June to be utilized for purchasing clothing.
+Employees of the Department of Natural Resources shall have a clothing allowance of five hundred dollars (\$500.00) per year to be utilized for ordering clothing.
+Additionally, employees of the Department of Natural Resources shall be paid one hundred dollars (\$100.00) annually on the first day of the pay period that includes July 1st to be used for cleaning and maintenance.